lycheeverse/lycheeverse.github.io/src/content/docs/recipes/cookies.md

 :::note
 Only unexpired, persistent cookies are written back, so session cookies and expired ones won't appear in the saved file.

-You can hand-edit the file as long as it stays a valid JSON array.
+When editing the file by hand, keep each entry in the format shown above, since lychee parses it back into the same structure.
+If lychee cannot parse the file's contents, it reports an error and aborts rather than ignoring the bad entries.
 :::